Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

 Obviously a better way to do this would be checking for their positions or removing bad spawns on the map or creating waypoints for the map.
 This is just a quick temporary solution that works for me.

+## manage_bots_fill.gsc

+Simple script that changes the Bot Warfare `bots_manage_fill` dvar dynamically to avoid using resource for an empty server.
+Whenever a player connects or disconnects the script checks the amount of human players and the value of `bots_manage_fill` and sets it accordingly.
+If the first player joins, it sets the dvar to the value you configured for that specific server (set in `InitServersDvar()` with the server port).
+If the last player leaves it sets back the dvar to 0 so that no bots will be playing, saving some resources on that server.

 ## remove_heavy_weapon_slow.gsc

 Set back your speed scale to default whenever you have an heavy weapon equipped.